pstat197/vignette-linearregression-ts/README.md

 # vignette-linearregression-ts
-Vignette on Linear Regression with Time Series for PSTAT 197A in Fall 2025
+Vignette on Linear Regression with Time Series Using Store Sales Data for PSTAT 197A in Fall 2025

 # Contributors
 Priyanka Durai, Benjamin Hurt, Alex Dieter, Wendy Zhu

 # Vignette Abstract
+Linear regression can be applied to time series data to model and predict changes over time by capturing linear trends.
+In this approach, the time series itself serves as the dependent variable, while the independent variable is often the time index or other relevant predictors.
+Time series data consist of observations recorded at regular time intervals and are commonly used to analyze patterns, trends, and future behavior, such as economic indicators or sales records.
 Our vignette focuses on a time-series analysis of products sold at Favorita stores in Ecuador.
 Using historical sales data, we build a forecasting model to predict sales across product families and stores (Favorita).
+We intend to capture shopping behavior patterns (which relate to sales at any given time) and accurately forecast sales for Favorita stores in Ecuador.

 We base our model on seven CSV files provided in the Kaggle "Store Sales - Time Series Forecasting" (https://www.kaggle.com/code/ryanholbrook/linear-regression-with-time-series/data).